neumino/neumino.github.io/movies.md

-### The Guilty
+### Birds of Paradise
-*Released on 2021-09-24, vote average 6.6*
+*Released on 2021-09-24, vote average 4*

-A demoted police officer assigned to a call dispatch desk is conflicted when he receives an emergency phone call from a kidnapped woman.
+Two dancers at an elite ballet academy in Paris must compete for a contract to join the highly coveted Opéra National de Paris as they confront their competitive nature, sexual awakenings and how far they would go to win.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/NaB_ERMAZu4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/kC2BawGi6EM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>